leiloong/eea-eval/README.md

+# EEA-Eval
-# Experimental analysis of knowledge graph embedding for entity alignment
+Experimental analysis of knowledge graph embedding for entity alignment